Samachiy/Qinti/README.md

 ## Tutorials

-Currently, there is one introductory tutorial to how to use Qinti: https://youtu.be/FSb57p9rTGc
+Currently, there is one introductory tutorial on how to use Qinti: https://youtu.be/FSb57p9rTGc

 # Contributing to the project